What is Making my Baby Spit Up?

 - Talk to your physician about modifying your diet to possibly eliminate dairy products and/or caffeine

-We hope that this article was helpful.
+Our team at The Breastfeeding Shop hopes that this article was helpful.
 But if you’re still wondering, “What is making my baby spit up?” you can always consult your pediatrician.
 And if you think your baby is starting to teeth, check out this post.